benmann/cookiejar/README.md

 ` and using that JSON.

 ### Querying the registry :mag_right:
 Cookiejar uses Netflix' [Falcor](https://github.com/Netflix/falcor) to hide different routes behind one single endpoint.
 Every request to the database is then internally routed by Falcor and returns an on-the-fly generated JSON Graph.
+This means all client-side communication goes through one route like this:

+`var model = new falcor.Model({source: new falcor.HttpDataSource('http://registry.com/model.json') });`

-To communicate with the registry, you can use the following queries:
+To communicate with the registry, you can use the following functions, provided by the endpoint:

 :o: `registryInfo`
 ```